|

 to this URL:

-The latest version of QB has a nice built in feature that
+The latest versions of QB have a nice built in feature that

 allows you to upload QBX files to a free Intuit online server, which will then

 send me downloading instructions.
-I have only had one client use this so
+I have had several clients use this service